-Land Use Planning (2 or 3 cr.)
-DN740

-Theoretical and practical problems of private and public controls on use, development, and distribution of land; nuisance; planning and subdivision controls; zoning; building codes; environmental and aesthetic regulations.
-Roisman
+Land Use Planning (2 cr.)
+DN740 Theoretical and practical problems of private and public controls on use, development, and distribution of land; nuisance; planning and subdivision controls; zoning; building codes; environmental and aesthetic regulations.
+Falender

 Law and Economics (2 cr.)
-DN624

-Introduction to basic economic theory and philosophy relevant to legal problems in property, torts, contract damages, civil and criminal procedure, taxation, and civil rights, among others.
+DN624 Introduction to basic economic theory and philosophy relevant to legal problems in property, torts, contract damages, civil and criminal procedure, taxation, and civil rights, among others.
 No prior background in economics is required.
-Cox
+Cox discrimination on the basis of race, sex and handicap.
+Kinney